 The parameters of the photometer and the data recorded in the MeasurementsTable can be set up by double clicking the single aperture icon on the IJ toolbar.
-If an image is open, the settings can be accessed clicking the settings icon above the image.
-There are many options available but figures 4 and 5 below show the recommended settings.
+If an image is open, the settings can be accessed under the Edit menu "Aperture Settings" selection.
+There are many options available but figures 4 and 5 below show an example of settings that should be a good starting point.
 Adjust the aperture sizes properly for the data being analyzed.
-Be sure to select "Show other configuration panel" at the bottom of the first panel to display the second set of options after the first is closed.
+Be sure to select "Show other configuration panel" to display the second set of options after the first set is closed.